Search Results for

 Render a Gap in a Spline Mountain Series

-as the Y value.
+It's possible to render a Gap in Spline Mountain series, by passing a data point with a NaN as the Y value.
 Please refer to the RenderableSeries APIs article for more details.
 The SplineMountainRenderableSeries, itself, allows to specify how a gap would appear.
-You can treat NAN
+You can treat NAN values as a gap or a close the line.
+That appearance is defined by the drawNaNAs property (Please see LineDrawMode enumeration).

 Note